Lillete Dubey: Films

-"She acted in her first film Zubeidaa (2001) at the age of 47 which would have been considered a late start for an actor.
+She acted in her first film Zubeidaa (2001) at the age of 47 which would have been considered a late start for an actor.
 Even as an independent actor, Dubey created a niche.
 She has defied expectations many times on screen.
 She was the only actress her age who could carry off smoking a cigarette in a shiny blouse and petticoat, with rollers in her hair, in Monsoon Wedding (2001)."

 The following year, in 2002, she again portrayed the role of one of the lead characters’ mother in the movie Om Jai Jagadish, directed by Anupam Kher.
 Her on-screen daughter was Urmila Matondkar.
-Another of her memorable roles was that of ‘Shanti Patel’, the wife of Paresh Rawal in Baghban (2003).
+She played the role of ‘Shanti Patel’, the wife of Paresh Rawal in Baghban (2003).

-The role that gained a lot of attention was that of Jaswinder "Jazz" Kapoor in Kal Ho Naa Ho, in 2003.
+She played the role of Jaswinder "Jazz" Kapoor in Kal Ho Naa Ho, in 2003.
 She played Jazz, an older female character that is fierce, unapologetic, and in touch with her sexuality.
 In 2004 she played the role of Preity Zinta's reel mother in the movie Lakshya.
 The film was directed by Farhan Akhtar and starred Hrithik Roshan as the male lead.
 In the same year, she also worked in Anjan Dutt's Bow Barracks Forever, a film that revolved around the troubles faced by the Anglo-Indian people to keep up their lifestyle, in the post-independence era and which won her the Best Actress award at the Madrid International Film Festival.

 Lillete worked on a long short film ‘Seasons Greetings’ with Celina Jaitley.
 Her short film works include Sonata & Purana Pyaar.
 Her other work includes Qubool hai 2 at Zee5 premium where she plays Nilofer, alongside Karan Singh Grover and Surbhi Jyoti.